dcppc/uncle-archie/docs/flask.md

 of `https://archie.mydomain.com/webhook` (more on domain configuration and HTTPS on the [Nginx](nginx.md) page).

-The `/webhook` route is being sent a JSON payload.
-The Flask server just needs to parse that JSON and process it.
-The Flask server extracts meta-info (the name of the repository, the name of the event, and the name of the branch from the payload) about the webhook event, then passes the payload and meta-info on to the `process_payload()` function in `process_payload.py`.
+The `/webhook` route is sent a JSON payload from Github.

+The Flask server extracts meta-info (name of repo, type of event, name of branch) about the webhook event from the payload, then passes all of this information to `process_payload()` in the `process_payload.py` file, which passes it on to user-defined functions.

 There are also [webhook examples](https://developer.github.com/webhooks/) in the Github documentation.